 Step 6: Print out your quote in the font of your choice

-Yup, on a regular ‘ol printer on regular ‘ol paper – No expensive Cricut or vinyl needed!
+Yup, a regular old printer and regular old paper – No expensive Cricut or vinyl needed!

-And you can print it out in black and white, even if you want your finished product to be rainbow-colored.
+And you can print it out in black and white, even if you want your finished DIY wooden signs to be rainbow-colored.

-**If you want the PDF version of the verse we used so that you can replicate our easy DIY farmhouse wood signs, you can leave your email address below and I’ll send it right over.
+**If you want the PDF version of the verse we used so that you can replicate our easy DIY farmhouse wood signs, you can sign up for my FREE email newsletter, and I will send it right over!

 Step 7: Flip the paper over and scribble over where the letters are

 Complete this step in a well-lit area because you want to make sure you completely cover where the letters are on the opposite side of the paper.